Categories: Bicycle Advocacy

-- When we design our itineraries we look for family run hotels that are located in the center of town so that all attractions are within walking distance and our cyclists can experience the sites without having to get in a van.
+- While designing itineraries we prioritize staying in family-run hotels that are located in the center of town so that all attractions are within walking distance.

-- Moving to organically grown t-shirts and offering the option to donate to Bicycles for Humanity as our tour gift choices.
+- Our customer gift options include t-shirts made from organically grown cotton/sustainable textile blends and the option to donate to Bicycles for Humanity.

 - We seek to create as much interaction between locals and our customers by providing an interactive means of transportation (a bicycle!) and by hiring local tour leaders, stopping at farms, visiting artisan workshops and staying in locally owned and operated hotels.